amz-x/serverless-starter/README.md

 ### Development Environment

 1. Open a terminal and go to the root of the project directory, and create a copy of the **.env-sample** and rename it to **.env**, and fill in the details if needed.

 2. Execute the following step, if **direnv** is not installed:

     ```bash
-    nix-shell shell.nix
+    nix develop --impure
     ```

 3. Install NodeJS dependencies for all sub-projects by executing the following in the root project directory: